 Israel’s first reported case of monkeypox in a man who returned from overseas coincided with the start of the assembly, prompting renewed global concerns about the robustness of nations' healthcare systems and their pandemic preparedness.

-Until now, monkeypox was found largely in central and western Africa.
-WHO officials say the reported cases have no established travel links to endemic areas, and the latest available evidence suggests people most at risk are those who had close physical contact with someone with monkeypox while they were symptomatic.
+Until now, monkeypox was found largely in parts of central and western African nations where it is endemic.
+WHO officials say the reported cases have no established travel links to those endemic areas, and the latest available evidence suggests people most at risk are those who had close physical contact with someone with monkeypox while they were symptomatic.

 As of Saturday, there have been 92 confirmed cases and 28 suspected cases of monkeypox reported to WHO in 12 nations: Australia, Belgium, Canada, France, Germany, Italy, Netherlands, Portugal, Spain, Sweden, United Kingdom and United States.

-Meeting at the United Nations’ European headquarters in the Palais des Nations, delegates also prepared to take up issues such as spreading universal health coverage, polio eradication, non-communicable diseases, enacting a global pandemic treaty, and revising the International Health Regulations, a legally binding agreement that requires all countries to be able to accurately detect and respond to public health emergencies.
+Meeting at the United Nations' European headquarters in the Palais des Nations, delegates prepared to take up issues such as universal health coverage, polio eradication, non-communicable diseases, a proposed global pandemic treaty, and efforts to revise the International Health Regulations, a legally binding agreement that requires all countries to be able to accurately detect and respond to public health emergencies.

 The assembly also is expected to appoint Tedros to a second five-year term at the helm of the U.N. health agency.
 Tedros emphasized the pandemic is far from over, but science has to tools to end it.
 "So is it over?
 No, it’s most certainly not over.
 I know that’s not the message you want to hear, and it’s definitely not the message I want to deliver," he said.